noahehall/theBookOfNoah/0current/virtualization/vagrant.md

 - `Vagrantfile` created via `vagrant init some/type/of/img`
   - purpose: this is your buildfile; every person working with the project uses this file to build their dev env
   - the `parent/Vagrantfile` directory is considered the project directory, and stored in the guest machine at `/vagrant`
+    - however always confirm as this worked for me on an ubuntu box, but not an alpine box
+    - you may have to set it specificlay (see vagrant file down below)

+  - loading order and merging
+    - Vagrantfile packaged with the box that is to be used for a given machine.
+    - Vagrantfile in your Vagrant home directory (defaults to ~/.vagrant.d).
+This lets you specify some defaults for your system user.
+    - Vagrantfile from the project directory.
+This is the Vagrantfile that you will be modifying most of the time.
+    - Multi-machine overrides if any.
+    - Provider-specific overrides, if any.

 ## quickies